chadrem/tribe/README.md

 ## Supervisors

-As mentioned above, a failure in a linked actor will cause all associated actors (parent and children) to die.
+A failure in a linked actor will cause all associated actors (parent and children) to die.
 Supervisors can be used to block the failure from propogating and allow you to restart the failed section of the tree.

     # Create the top-level actor class.